trinodb/trino/docs/src/main/sphinx/connector/pinot.rst

 Let's look at an example query::

     SELECT *
-    FROM pinot.default."SELECT MAX(col1), COUNT(col2) FROM pinot_table GROUP BY col3, col4"
+    FROM example.default."SELECT MAX(col1), COUNT(col2) FROM pinot_table GROUP BY col3, col4"
     WHERE col3 IN ('FOO', 'BAR') AND col4 > 50
     LIMIT 30000